 2003 Haddix McKay, K. Challenges to health care access in Maoist Nepal, Himalaya, XXII(2): 43-46.

 2002 Haddix McKay, K. Health needs in two ethnic communities of Northwestern Nepal, Contributions to Nepalese Studies, 29(2): 241-273.

 2001 Haddix, K. Leaving your wife and your brothers: When polyandrous marriages fall apart, Evolution and Human Behavior, 22(1):47-61.

-Demographic anthropology, applied medical anthropology, international development, global public health, maternal, infant, child health.
+Evaluation, program planning, demography, demographic anthropology, monitoring and evaluation, applied medical anthropology, international development, global public health, maternal, newborn, child health.

 1998 - Present: Consultant to Adara Development.
 Conducting baseline and longitudinal studies of rural health care conditions in Humla District, Nepal and Nakaseke District, Uganda; currently Senior Advisor, Innovation and Best Practice for Adara Development

 2001-2002 Country Manager, Nepal—The ISIS Foundation.
 Project director and manager and lead researcher on various health-related development projects in both Nepal and Uganda (on leave from University of Montana)

 1998-2000 Andrew Mellon post-doctoral fellow in demographic anthropology, University of California at Berkeley, Program in Population Research, under the supervision of Gene Hammel